iakurnia/HibernateCrudSimpleWithHbmXml/README.md

 Note : HibernateCrudSimpleWithHbmXml
 - Use JDK 8
 - Use Hibernate with maven dependency injection (pom.xml)
-- Use Hibernate configuration in hibernate.cfg.xml and mapping table with hbm.xml
+- Use Hibernate configuration in hibernate.cfg.xml and Hibernate Mappring Resouce XML (hbm.xml)
-- before run project, you must maven syncronize and create db in mysql with database name db_hibernate and create table Person
+- before run project, you must maven syncronize and run script create_database.sql in path resource
-- field field table person,field filed can be view in Person Model
 - RunApplicationController in run project aplication

   Thank You and Happy Coding